llarissadesa/SOC-Labs-and-Notes/SearchSkills/Shodan.md

 ## :detective: Investigation step-by-step
 ### Step 1
 Search for Apache on TryScanMe.
-Click on the first row and check which domain uses the IP 185.243.115.47.
+Click on the first row and check which domain uses the IP.

 ### Step 2
 The domain found was trychackme.thm.